 Sophocles’ Antigone has been challenging performers and audiences for thousands of years.
-In collaboration with Hour 25, Harvard’s Center for Hellenic Studies is piloting an innovative program that invites young people to engage with the ancient drama through performance and through meaningful dialogue with fellow students from around the globe.
+In collaboration with the Kosmos Society, Harvard’s Center for Hellenic Studies is piloting an innovative program that invites young people to engage with the ancient drama through performance and through meaningful dialogue with fellow students from around the globe.

 Participating schools perform and film a small excerpt of approximately 150 lines from Antigone, and then meet afterwards to share their impressions and feelings about the impact of their performances on their overall engagement with the text.
 Schools that have completed the project so far have devoted three to five hours in total, to meet, practice, and film the final performance.

 The project started in 2014, when Kosmos Society (then called Hour 25) Community members worked together to create an updated English translation of Sophocle’s Antigone.
 The members of the community engaged deeply with the text and with each other to bring together this revised translation, which tracks about 70 ancient Greek terms in transliteration.
 These key terms comprise an accessible core vocabulary that help readers understand complex concepts about ancient Greek civilization, even through translation.
 Once the text was prepared, the community wanted to use it to reach out to students around the world.
 It was then that the idea of performances emerged.

 In the first phase of the Antigone Project, two groups of high school students, one in Greece and the other in the United States, performed a selection of Sophocles’ Antigone, then met via Google+ Hangout to discuss their experiences of learning and staging this ancient tragedy.
 The selected passage (lines 441–581) focused on the highly charged moment when Creon first confronts his niece, Antigone, and accuses her of burying her brother, Polyneices, against his decree.

 Antigone Project: Phase Two